• Skip to main content

 One of the best indicators is how you feel after the session.

-If you’re exhausted and suffering from muscle tightness and more pain than when you started, you’re likely over doing it.
+If you’re exhausted, suffering from muscle tightness, and in more pain than when you started, you’re likely overdoing it.

 If, on the other hand, you feel energised and you’re moving more freely with less pain, you’re probably on the right track.

-If you do find you’re losing range of motion around a joint, restore it with targeted exercise and proceed with caution.
+If you find you’re losing range of motion around a joint, restore it with light, targeted exercise and proceed with caution.

 Summary